mcfixstuff/Point-Of-Sale-Database/README.md

     Click the + symbol in the MySQL Connections tab to add a new connection.
     Enter a name for the connection in the Connection name field.
     Select Standard (TCP/IP) as the Connection Type.
-    Enter {servername}.mysql.database.azure.com in hostname field.
+    Enter {servername}.mysql.database.azure.com in the hostname field.
     Enter {adminuser} as username and then enter your Password.
     Leave port # as 3306
     Go to the SSL tab and update the Use SSL field to Require.
-    If you do not have proper certificate, you will need to the following steps before continuing:
+    If you do not have the proper certificate, you will need to the following steps before continuing:
         Go to DigiCert's official Root Certificates page: https://www.digicert.com/kb/digicert-root-certificates.htm Find the "DigiCert Global Root CA" certificate.
         Download the PEM version.
     In the SSL CA File field, enter the file location of the DigiCertGlobalRootCA.crt.pem file.
-    Additionally, place the certificate in your Github repository.
+    Additionally, place the certificate in your GitHub repository.
-    Enter same password for the admin user from the Azure Server Click Test Connection to test the connection.
+    Enter the same password for the admin user from the Azure Server Click Test Connection to test the connection.
     If the connection is successful, click OK to save the connection.
     Your Azure database is now connected to Workbench.